fusaroalyssa/Exercise-App/README.md

      - List of exercises by category
      - Keeps track of exercises
 1.  **to run**
+     - npm run serve
-     - npm run serve, npm run build
+     - npm run build
 1. **to veiw**
      - localhost:8080